th4inquiry/PentaDevs/cpp1st/week02/yongho/template.md

 	//code to implement counting sort
 }
 ```
+Usually when writing code it is easiest to precede from concrete to abstract; therefore, it is easier to write a class for a
+specific datatype and then proceed to a templated -generic-class.

 Another example could be a class Set that represents a set of elements and supports operations like union, intersection, etc.
 When the type of elements is char, we may want to use a simple boolean array of size 256 to make a set.
 For other data types, we have to use some other complex technique.

+In many cases when working with templates, you'll write on generic version for all possible data types and leave it at that-every vector
+may be implemented in exactly the same way.
+The idea of template specialization is to override the default

+**The idea of template specialization is to override the default template implementation to handle a particular type in a different way.**

 ### function template specialization